TelerikAcademy/JavaScript-Applications/Workshop/01. HTTP & AJAX Workshop - Forum/README.md

 # Workshop 1: Simple Forum with jQuery and Promises

 ##  Description
+- You are given a partially implemented forum system.
+  - It supports `Threads` that have `title`, `creator`
+      -

 1. Finish the implementation of the SPA app for forum with threads and message following the requirements
     - Mandatory use:
       - jQuery for ajax calls
       - ES2015 `Promise`
+  - Implement the functions in `data.js`
       - Your AJAX calls should be made to the server endpoints below
-  - Implement the functions in `data.js`
 2. Implement the Gallery functionality

 _Note: You are not required to do anything on the UI.
 If the implementation of the requests is correct, you should see the results on the page._